 A message from President Wilson.

-Within minutes the Star-Telegram had an extra edition on the streets at 2 a.m.
+Within minutes after Associated Press announced the armistice, the Star-Telegram had an extra edition on the streets at 2 a.m.
 People celebrated the news with gunfire, hurrahs, car horns, and a trombone playing “Taps.”
 The fire bell was rung at the central fire station; the whistles blew at the Texas & Pacific roundhouse; the chimes of First Presbyterian Church rang out the Doxology.

 Der kaiser is kaput, y’all, at least symbolically.